 V2X message: A dedicated messaging type of V2X service, for example ITS messages.

-V2X service: A service, offered by V2X applications and optionally V2X Application Servers.
+V2X service: A data service, offered to V2X applications and optionally V2X Application Servers.
+A V2X service belongs to one V2X service type.
 It may include message or other data delivery, as defined in TS 22.185 [2] and TS 22.186 [3].
 A V2X service can be associated with one or more V2X applications, and a V2X application can be associated with one or more V2X services.

+V2X service type: A type of V2X service, which is identified by e.g. ITS-AID (ITS Application Identifier) or PSID (Provider Service Identifier).